 But despite the sharp traffic spikes generated by those two major sites, most of the new traffic seems to have come from the long tail of large numbers of small and medium-sized blogs.
 I can partially track how mention of these posts spread from blog to forum to blog almost like a virus.
 These posts also reached top 10 spots on some sites that track popular blog posts.
 The early riser post made it to #2 on the popular list on del.icio.us and received well over 100 “diggs” on digg.com.

 And this “virus” is still in its infectious stage.

 I must say this has me a bit stumped.
 I thought these were relatively benign posts, and of all the things I’ve written, I never would have suspected that these would be the ones that would tip.
 If anyone can explain why these posts are so popular, I’m all ears — especially if you’re one of the fellow bloggers who linked to one or both of them.
 Is it really that hard for some people to wake up early?

 I’ve also received a surge in email from people applying these ideas and telling me about their results thus far, most of it extremely positive.

 Consequently, most of the people now reading this blog are new to it, having been aware of this site for less than two weeks.
 So if you’re one of them, welcome!
-Please take note of the free articles section of the site if you haven’t done so already.
-The articles tend to be longer and more structured than blog entries.
 I recommend starting with The Courage to Live Consciously, which is designed to get you thinking about your own personal growth from a high level of awareness.